Kair0s3/tp/docs/team/kair0s3.md

     - Justification - Allows users to load previously saved recipes and provides convenience.

 5. Added ability to save recipe into file, and delete the recipe file ([#208](https://github.com/AY2122S1-CS2113T-T10-3/tp/pull/208/))
-    - Functionality - Saves the recipe into a file named `recipeName.txt` and stores it in the `recipe/` directory.
-Do note that, this is more of an auto-save whenever changes are made to `recipe`.
-For the deletion, the recipe file is deleted when the user deletes the `recipe` from `Decodex`.
+    - Functionality - Saves (Auto) the recipe into a file named `recipeName.txt` and stores it in the `recipe/` directory.
+The auto-deletion of the recipe file happens when user deletes the recipe on `Decodex`.
-    - Justification - Allows users to auto-save their recipes into a file which provides convenience for users.
-And the deletion of the recipe file also provides convenience over having to delete manually.
+    - Justification - Allows users to save recipes into file and delete without having to manually do it.

 ## Enhancements to Existing Features
 - Refactored and improved Coding Standards